 It turns out that spiders can tiptoe through pesticide barriers, getting very little exposure to the chemicals.
 Then, they don't groom themselves to ingest poisons on their legs.
 So, they rarely die from the exposure.

-The Best Ways to Get Rid of Spiders
+The Best Ways to Keep Spiders Away From Cameras

 Alright, enough about the whys, let's get into the hows.
 As in, how to get rid of them.